Applying VEX 123

 Connection to VEX 123

-Students will use spatial reasoning skills to mentally map how the 123 Robot should move in the Unit.
-Students will need to use directional words as they explain during discussions how they think the 123 Robot will behave, and will also use gestures as they communicate with their peers and their teacher.
-In this manner, students are able to develop their spatial reasoning skills through guided exploration and inquiry.
+Students will use spatial reasoning skills to mentally map how the robot should move in the Unit.
+Students will need to use directional words as they use the Coder cards (e.g. drive 1, turn right) to plan the outline for their projects, and will also use gestures as they communicate with their group and their teacher.
+In this manner, students are able to develop their spatial reasoning skills through coding challenges.

-Throughout this Unit, students will be engaged with different coding concepts such as robot behaviors and sequencing.
+Throughout this Unit, students will be engaged with different coding concepts such as robot behaviors, decomposition, sequencing and troubleshooting.
 The Labs within this unit will follow a similar format: